Daniel-KM/Omeka-S-module-Cartography/README.md

 ### Forms

 The images and the maps can be described with any metadata.
 These metadata are listed in a standard Òmeka resource template, but it must have the class `oa:Annotation`.

 The images and the maps can be described with any metadata.
 Nevertheless, it is recommended to use standard annotations ones, in particular `rdf:value` for the body (equivalent to `dcterms:description` for the resources) and `oa:motivatedBy` for annotation itself (to simplify the search).
 The relations with other resources (for example identification of an object on an image is an image of another item) should use the element `oa:hasBody`.

-Note that according to the Open Annotation data model, an annotation is divided in three part: the annoation itself, one or more target (only one with this module) and zero or more bodies (a description, a link, etc.).
+Note that according to the [Web Annotation data model], an annotation is divided in three part: the annoation itself, one or more target (only one with this module) and zero or more bodies (a description, a link, etc.).
 So the properties of the annoations should be attached to one of this part via the resource